Thomas More Law Center: Other

-Additional cases

-The Thomas More Law Center casework also includes their defense of Father Ray Leonard; 12 challenges to the HHS mandate on behalf of various closely held corporations and non-profit groups; and the Law Center's defense of Lt.
-Col. Christopher Downey.

 Evaluations

-Charity evaluator Charity Navigator rated the center with three stars out of a possible four overall, based on their filings for the fiscal year ending December, 2013.
+Charity evaluator Charity Navigator rated the center with three stars out of a possible four overall, based on their filings for the fiscal year ending December 2013.
 This overall rating reflects the combination of a three-star financial rating and a three-star accountability and transparency rating.
 For the fiscal year ending December 2011, the organization had a one-star overall, reflecting one star each for financial and accountability and transparency.
 Those same ratings repeated for the year ending December 2012.

 The Southern Poverty Law Center designated the center as an anti-Muslim hate group as of 2019.